Spodumene Pegmatite Potential

 In the area away from lake edges, there is very little mapped outcrop of any type and the transported cover is expected to be a thin veneer, varying between 1m to 10m deep.

-The geological setting of the Greenbush Project is similar to the Root Lake LCT pegmatite field, 94km west along the Greenbush Lake Fault and Lake St. Joseph Fault, which defines the boundary of the English River and Uchi sub-provinces.
+The geological setting of the Greenbush Project is similar to ASX:GT1 Root Lithium Project, 80km west along the Greenbush Lake Fault and Lake St. Joseph Fault, which defines the boundary of the English River and Uchi sub-provinces.

 Further reading (ASX announcements):